wendahere/GoGetter/Journal.md

 Allen consulted with Mr Soh on the design of the feedtray.
 Where Mr Soh mentioned if we were to proceed with sheet metal bending, we needed to include corner reliefs for the bends so as to prevent tearing from happening while bending.
 He said to send the design for quotation first and to see the prices for 1mm steel and 2mm aluminium.

+**insert fedtray design v1**

 Allen also 3D printed the coil mount he modelled during the weekends to see whether it fits, and to test whether can we 3D print spare parts for it for GOS should any of it break during operation.

+**insert 3d printed coil mount**

 Reynard did the keypad.
 He did matrix wiring on the key switches, and programmed an arduino micro for the keypad.

 Wen Da carried on PCB Design for Motor Matrix wiring.

-**insert pictures**

 #### Special needs education (SEN) expert meeting

 We had an appointment Ms Nicole Daswani, an expert on special needs education from SP's SEN centre.
-We wanted to know more about
+We wanted to know more about designing for people with intellectual disability.

 ### Wednesday 28/10/2020